IHKYoung/NullSplats/README.md

 - Actions:
   - Extract Frames:
     - Copies or links original source into cache/inputs/<scene_id>/source.
-    - Runs frame extraction using `moviepy` for video or raw image iteration for folder input.
+    - Runs frame extraction using ffmpeg-based raw video decoding or direct image loading for folder input.
     - Stores frames in frames_all.
     - Computes quality scores for frames using a chosen method such as Laplacian-based sharpness.
   - Reuse Cached Frames: